Abu Dhabi crown prince to arrive in Pakistan today

-ISLAMABAD: Crown Prince of Abu Dhabi Sheikh Mohammad Bin Zayed Al Nahyan will arrive in Pakistan on Sunday (today) on an official visit, ARY News reported.
+ISLAMABAD: Crown Prince of Abu Dhabi Sheikh Mohammad Bin Zayed Al Nahyan on Sunday arrived in Pakistan on an official visit, ARY News reported.

+Prime Minister Imran Khan, along with his Cabinet members, made it to the new Islamabad Airport to receive the Crown Prince.

-Prime Minister Imran Khan will host a luncheon for the Crown Prince of Abu Dhabi at the old PM House in Islamabad here today.
+Mr. Khan will host a luncheon for the Crown Prince of Abu Dhabi at the old PM House in Islamabad today.

 Sources relayed that the prime minister will hold a meeting with the crown prince to discuss bilateral ties and other regional and international issues of mutual interest.
 Federal ministers, advisers and special assistants to PM, top military leadership as well as key government officials have been invited for the luncheon.